HL7/fhir-gender-harmony/input/pagecontent/model.md

 to the person.
 May be just an initial dateTime.

--   Usage note: Validity period may be overlapping in the case of multiple gender identities (such as for bi-gender persons, some gender-fluid persons, and binary Two-Spirit persons who also identify as both male and female).
+-   Usage note: Validity period may be overlapping in the case of multiple gender identities (such as for bigender persons, some gender-fluid persons, and binary Two-Spirit persons who also identify as both male and female).